Adverbs of manner: dolorosamente, admirablemente, así...

 AdverbioEjemplo

 PerfectamenteEl contrato quedó redactado perfectamente.
-(The contract ended up being drafted perfectly.)
+(The contract was drafted perfectly.)

 DesesperadamenteEl cliente reaccionó desesperadamente ante la sanción.
 (The client reacted desperately to the penalty.)

 DolorosamenteEl cliente aceptó dolorosamente la resolución.
-(The client painfully accepted the decision.)
+(The client accepted the decision painfully.)

 AdmirablementeLa abogada actuó admirablemente en el juicio.
-(The lawyer acted admirably in the trial.)
+(The lawyer acted admirably in court.)

 Exceptions!